EvotecIT/PSWriteHTML/readme.md

     - [x] Added `Format` and `Minify` switches to `New-HTML` and `EmailBody`.
 Those will only be working if [PSParseHTML](https://github.com/EvotecIT/PSParseHTML) is installed.
       - [ ] `PSParseHTML` is not installed by default and you need to install it separatly `Install-Module PSParseHTML`.
 There is no intention of bundling it at this moment.
       - [ ] **Known issue**: Removes comment required for `Internet Explorer` javascript to not prompt when using as local file
+    - [x] Improved `New-HTMLTimelineItem` generated HTML when no color is used
 - 0.0.122 - 2020.11.18
   - [x] Added `New-ChartDataLabel` currently supported in `New-ChartTimeLine` only
   - [x] Improvements `New-ChartTimeLine` - added by Splaxi [#170](https://github.com/EvotecIT/PSWriteHTML/pull/170) - Thank you (WIP)